 The amount to be paid is the sum the court considers reasonably sufficient to compensate the defendant for expenses properly incurred in the proceedings.
 22 A costs order will be made following a successful plea of no case to answer or on acquittal, unless there are positive reasons for not doing so (for example, where the defendant's own conduct has brought suspicion on him/herself and misled the prosecution into thinking that the case against him/her was stronger than it actually was).
 23

-26. Amendments in relation to Defence Costs Orders (DCO) apply to proceedings commenced on or after 1st October 2012.
+28. Amendments in relation to Defence Costs Orders (DCO) apply to proceedings commenced on or after 1st October 2012.
 For these purposes, proceedings commence when a summons is issued in the Magistrates Court or a case is committed or sent to the Crown Court.
-There will be some HSE cases already commenced but which have not yet been committed/sent to the Crown Court and the new provisions will apply to them.

 29. The changes mean that legal costs (which are defined as fees, charges, disbursements and other amounts payable in respect of advocacy services or litigation services, including expert witness costs) cannot be included in a DCO unless the defendant is an individual (eg not a company etc ) and is acquitted in the Magistrates Court or is successful on an appeal to the Crown Court.
 An acquitted corporate defendant cannot be awarded legal costs in the Magistrates Court or Crown Court and an individual only in the Magistrates Court or on appeal in the Crown Court.
 If costs are awarded they will be at legal aid rates.